dannybouwers/trala/README.md

 ## 🚀 Getting Started

-The easiest way to get started is by using the pre-built Docker image.
+The easiest way to get started is by using the pre-built Docker image from the GitHub Container Registry.

 ### `docker-compose.yml` (Recommended)